 What is SFTP?

 FTP stands for file transfer protocol.
 For years, it was the network protocol used for transferring files between the client and the server on a network.
 Like a lot of older technologies, FTP presented some issues with the security and integrity of the data being transferred.
-(FTP was first introduced in the 1970’s back when the IT security threat landscape was much simpler.)

 Today, FTP has largely been replaced with SFTP to address the security and data integrity issues.
 SFTP stands for Secure Shell File Transfer Protocol, but even that is often shortened to Secure File Transfer Protocol.
 Clearly, the relevant aspect of the new name is the focus on security, and SFTP is the way to go.